-We loved it from the start, but especially because it disproved every single negative thing people spewed at us about our last minute travel planning.
+We loved it from the start, but especially.
+It totally disproved every negative thing people spew at us about last minute travel planning!

 “You’ll never find somewhere to stay.”

-We’re not going to pretend that by the time the fifth person told us this, we were ready to punch them in the head — and not because it wasn’t true.
+We’re not going to pretend that by the time the fifth person told us this, we were ready to punch them in the head.
+It was not because it wasn’t true.
 Everyone was just telling us our biggest concern: we were NEVER going to find somewhere to stay!

 We followed our own advice and lined up our non-negotiables right away: two bedrooms, AC, wi-fi, a POOL and comfortable social space.
 A gorgeous kitchen, outdoor patio, and a killer view would be added bonuses, but we could live without em.

-If someone paid us for the time we spent googling villas all over Europe with availability for our dates, we would be bazillionaires.
+If someone paid us for the time we spent googling villas all over Europe with availability for our dates?
+Well, we would be bazillionaires.
+With our own freaking villa.
 Finally, the wino found it: Lagares Douro Villas.